kdabug/rock-paper-scissors-lesson/README.md

 Now that we can play rock-rock-rock by looping over the instructions, how about we figure out who wins?
 Let's reintroduce our different game options: **rock, paper, and scissors**.

 When we play rock paper scissors, we will have a different combination of any two of our three options at any game.
+How will the computer determine who wins in any of those combinations?

 **Conditionals** mean that the computer should perform a different task based on which conditions are true.
 Most commonly, they take on an "if - then - else" form.
 These types of conditional statements _control the flow_ of the code.